puzl-cloud/terraform-puzl-gitlabpipelinesintegration/examples/create_integrations/README.md

-# Example Usage of GitLab Pipelines Integration Module
+# Example Usage of puzl.cloud module for GitLab Integration

-This example demonstrates how to use the GitLab Pipelines Integration Terraform module.

 ## Usage